1914 All-Ireland Senior Football Championship final

-Wexford were captained by Seán O'Kennedy, whose brother Gus played at corner-forward.
+Seán O'Kennedy, whose brother Gus played at corner-forward, captained Wexford.

 First game

 The final ended in a draw, necessitating a replay.
 Wexford led 2–0 to 0–1 at half-time, but Kerry fought back to score five points in the second half.

 The final score was 2–0 for Wexford and 1–3 for Kerry.
 The Kerry point that brought them level was scored with only two minutes of play remaining.
 Dick Fitzgerald got it.
-Wexford did not score in the second half and managed no points in the entire game.
+Wexford did not score in the second half, and managed no points in the entire game.

 Over 26 trains were specially laid on for the final, coming from all parts of the island.

 Replay

 The replay was held in windy conditions on 29 November.
 The wind proved critical to the outcome of the game.
 Wexford's six points were scored during the first half when they had the wind behind them.
 Kerry's scored all of their two goals and three points during the second half.

 Special trains were also put on for the replay from destinations across the island: Belturbet, Cork, Cahersiveen, Dingle, Galway, Enniscorthy, New Ross, Shillelagh, Sligo, Waterford and Wexford.
 These trains contained young men often "accompanied by their sisters and their sweethearts.
 The cramping and discomforts of a three to a six hours' train journey, in a stifling and vitiated atmosphere, was borne with the greatest of goodwill and forbearance.
 There was no complaining; jokes were cracked; humorous, patriotic, and sentimental songs were sung; and there was every sort of music, from bands and violins down to the tin whistle and mouth organ", said an analysis from a week later (5 December).

 The Dublin restaurants "did a good trade, and so did the public houses in certain districts.
 But there was practically no drunkenness, disorderly conduct, or horseplay on the streets".